-The car industry is one of Jacob's special areas of expertise and he heads Plesner's automotive team.
-His clients include car factories and factory-owned and private car importers, as well as banks and finance companies.
+The automotive industry is also one of Jacob's special areas of expertise and he has in-depth knowledge of this industry.
+Jacob's clients include car factories and factory-owned and private car importers, as well as banks and financing companies.